-There is no development plan proposed as part of this GPA/RZ/TPM.
-However, approval of this request could result in development of eight acres with uses permitted by the C-3 Zone District.
-As such, grading the site would briefly create equipment exhaust and fugitive dust from this activity.
-Ongoing air quality impacts will be from exhaust generated by vehicle traffic from the new development.
-Standards set by FRQAMD, CARB, and Federal agencies relating to a proposed Project will apply to this Project.
-Prior to the initiation of construction, a Fugitive Dust Control Plan would be submitted to FRAQMD as a part of standard measures required by the District.
+Site grading will briefly create equipment exhaust and fugitive dust.
+Ongoing air quality impacts will be from exhaust generated by vehicle traffic from the residences.
+Standards set by FRQAMD, CARB, and Federal agencies relating to the proposed Project will apply.
+Prior to the initiation of construction, a Fugitive Dust Control Plan will be submitted to FRAQMD as a part of standard measures required by the District.
 An Indirect Source Review (ISR) application will be filed with the Air District to address emissions from construction.

-Since the developer(s) for any uses that could result from this GPA must prepare an air quality analysis and incorporate the resulting conditions into the project, and that a fugitive dust control plan be submitted prior to beginning work on a project, any potential significant environmental impacts should be reduced to less than significant.
+Since the developer must prepare an air quality analysis and incorporate all of the resulting conditions into the Project and that a fugitive dust control plan be submitted prior to beginning work on the Project, any potential significant environmental impacts are expected to be reduced to less than significant.